Talkin' 'Bout Your Valuation

 In fact, too much funding can create big issues.
 You know you have too much funding when things like this happen:

-You’re wiling to spend insane amounts of money on gaining potential customers that won’t move the revenue needle or give you credibility in the market.
+You’re willing to spend insane amounts of money on gaining potential customers, but this will not increase your revenue or give you credibility in the market.

 You’re making your products too complicated by overinvesting in product development just because you can afford it.

 The flipside is that you might not raise enough money.
 A good rule is that you need enough out of the gate to build a version 1.0 product and get it in the hands of charter customers.
 Product development shouldn’t come in fits and starts based on funding.
 It should be consistent and working towards a market launch.
-Customers want this, too, because they want to invest in a supported product that can use for several years successfully.
+Customers want this, too, because they want to invest in a supported product that can be used successfully for several years.
 If you don’t think you can raise enough funding to get to launch, it’s better to find another better idea.

 The Last Two Points